 Five Creative Uses For Uncooked Rice

-Did you know there are some fun ways to use uncooked rice other than cook it?
-Well don’t ask me why but I have a surplus of uncooked rice taking up real estate in the refrigerator (I do this a lot with stuff to keep bugs at bay and keeping dry goods cold seems to do it) – but I digress a little.
+Did you know how many great ways there are to use uncooked rice other than cook it?
+Well don’t ask me why but I have a surplus of uncooked rice taking up real estate in the refrigerator (I do this a lot with food type stuff to keep bugs at bay whether I plan on eating it or not, and keeping dry goods cold seems to do it) – but I digress a little.
 I need to find a way to put that stuff to good use.

 So I’ve been doing some research lately trying to find out what all you can do with uncooked rice And no, cooking it isn’t something I wanted to do, hehehe I’m not trying to be the nutrition Nazi here but I think of white rice as a “filler” product like white flour.
 But in dry form it’s got some really good uses!